 What must our Mother have thought when she heard her Son’s cry?
 For years she had meditated on what God wanted of her.
 Now, seeing her Son on the Cross abandoned by nearly everyone, our Lady must have recalled Simeon’s words yet again: a sword was piercing her heart.
 She suffered intensely over the injustice that was being committed, and yet, in the darkness of the Cross, her faith brought the reality of the Mystery before her eyes: the ransoming of each and every soul.

 Jesus’ trusting words gave our Lady new light to understand how closely her own suffering associated her with the Redemption.
 Raised up on the Cross, at the very moment of his death, Jesus met his Mother’s eyes.
 He found her beside him, united in intentions and sacrifice.
 And thus “Mary’s fiat at the Annunciation finds its fullness in the silent fiat that she repeats at the foot of the Cross.
 Being faithful means not turning away when darkness comes from what was accepted in the public light.”
 Our Lady had prepared for this moment by here wholehearted daily response.
 She knew that her unconditional self-surrender on the day of the Annunciation also included, in some way, the events she was now sharing in, with full inner freedom.
 “Her suffering is united with that of her Son.
 It is a suffering filled with faith and love.
-Our Lady on
+Our Lady on Calvary participates in the saving power of Christ’s suffering, joining her ‘fiat,’ her ‘yes,’ to that of her Son.”
+Mary remains faithful, and “offers her Son a comforting balm of tenderness, of union, of faithfulness; a ‘yes’ to the divine will."
+Our Lord placed St. John under the protection of our Lady’s fidelity, and together with him the Church throughout the ages: Behold, your mother!

 Being faithful: seeking, welcoming, being consistent and constant.
 Mary’s life was a faith-filled response to the most varied situations.
 This response was made possible because she was deeply moved when she received God’s messages, and meditated on them.
 Our Lord himself, when an enthusiastic woman burst out in words of praise for his Mother, pointed to the real reason why she deserved it: Blessed rather are those who hear the word of God and keep it!
 This is one of the most important lessons we can learn from Mary: faithfulness is not improvised; rather it is built up day after day.
 One cannot learn to be faithful spontaneously.
 It is true that the virtue of faithfulness is a disposition that is born of a firm resolution to respond to the call we receive, and that prepares us to welcome God’s plan for us.
 But this decision demands a “constant consistency” from each one.

 The perseverance that fidelity requires has nothing to do with inertia or monotony.
 Our lives unfold in a continuous succession of impressions, thoughts and actions; our minds, wills and feelings are moving constantly from one object to another, and experience shows that it is impossible for human faculties to remain concentrated upon a single object for a long time.
 Therefore unity of life requires realizing that over and above any given event, we have the capacity to organize our own scale of values, meditating on events and evaluating them and thus sorting out the ones that are truly important, in order to be consistent with the course of life we have chosen.
 Otherwise we would only be able to concentrate on the experience of the moment, and end up in superficiality and inconsistency.
-As
+As St. Paul says, “All things are lawful for me,” but not all things are helpful.
+“All things are lawful for me,” but I will not be enslaved by anything.

 A Christian evaluates events in the light of faith; by this light we discover which are the truly important events, and receive the message they hold and make them a reference-point for our actions.
 A person who is faithful is guided by the genuine meaning of events in one’s life, so that the truly important realities, such as God’s love, our divine filiation, the certainty of our vocation, and Christ’s nearness in the Sacraments, effectively guide our behavior and produce firm attitudes in us.